bepu/bepuphysics2/Documentation/SpeculativeMargins.md

 Note that, if the maximum speculative margin is set to `float.MaxValue`, there's no difference between `Discrete` and `Passive` since the bounding box will get expanded either way.

-You can also set the *minimum* speculative margin to a nonzero value, though this is unlikely to be useful.
+You can also set the *minimum* speculative margin to a nonzero value, though this is rarely useful.
 The *effective* speculative margin used in a pair is based on the velocities of the bodies clamped by the minimum and maximums from each body.

-TODO
+If bodies aren't moving, the speculative margins will tend to be very small.
+Setting a nonzero minimum could make sense if you expect there to be a lot of velocity introduced in the middle of a timestep (perhaps by other constraints) that make the velocity-estimated effective speculative margin insufficient.
+Usually, though, just leave it at zero.

 # Do speculative margins have any other surprising side effects?
 Speculative contacts are mostly incompatible with the traditional approach to bounciness- a coefficient of restitution which sets an opposing velocity goal along a contact normal proportional to the incoming velocity.
 That's why you won't find a 0 to 1 `CoefficientOfRestitution` anywhere in the library.